-The Regional District waste transfer station and recycling station are located in Area "B" on Highway 101 directly west from Area "C".
+The Regional District waste transfer station and recycling station are located in Area "B" on Highway 101 just east from the boundary with the City of Powell River.
 The Regional District has been actively promoting a reduction in solid waste through the Regional Solid Waste and Recycling Program.